 - Rules-based commodity indexes and passive investors

 - A significant share of non-financial participants, i.e., hedgers, seeking to transfer price risk and willing to pay a premium for that economic benefit

 - Bottom-up fundamental analysis to uncover mispricings due to supply/demand imbalances

-management systems.
-In other words, evaluation of risk management capabilities should be at the forefront of due diligence on active commodity investment
+In managing commodities, implementation considerations are paramount.
+Commodities always have been a volatile asset class and active positions incommodities should be held in a risk-controlled manner.
+This requires significant risk management expertise and investment in state-of-the-art riskmanagement systems.
+In other words, evaluation of risk management capabilities should be at the forefront of due diligence on active commodity investmentmanagers.

 The authors would like to thank Shawn Coffman for his contribution to this article.